TIPS FOR A SUCCESSFUL MAIL ART EXCHANGE:

 - Include address labels in the envelope you send to your host– these will be used to mail your new cards to you.
 This way your host does not have to read your handwritten address and write it on the cards (increasing the possibility of an address error).
 Plus, it saves your host a ton of time.

-- If you are creating more than one piece of art, insert a piece of parchment paper (or waxed paper, etc.) in between the pieces before mailing them to your host so they don't stick together.
+- If you are creating more than one piece of art, insert a piece of parchment paper (or waxed paper, etc.) between the pieces before mailing them to your host so they don't stick together.
 Anything made with paint, glue or sealant has a tendency to stick together - especially in the warm humid months.